-After analyzing all of the above possibilities, Kubernetes on bare metal was the most appropriate choice for the SEMIoTICS project.
-This tool allows all partners of a consortium to keep applications in one place that makes them easier to manage and maintain.
+Backend Orchestrator was made of Kubernetes on bare metal.
+This tool was the most appropriate choice for the SEMIoTICS project.
+The tool allows all partners of a consortium to keep applications in one place that makes them easier to manage and maintain.
 Each user who has access to BO can manage their application, but only in a specific namespace.
 It means that interference in the components of other partners is not allowed.
 This solution ensures that unconscious user action can destroy only one component and does not have any impact on another.
 Kubernetes uses Docker image to deploy an application, therefore only basic knowledge of using Docker is necessary.
 Moreover, Docker images are universal and support all environments, so there is no risk that one of the components will not work because of the technology used.
 BO provides support not only for components residing in the backend layer(e.g. Thing Directory, Pattern Orchestrator, GUI) but also for FIWARE components.
-All of FIWARE GEs' implementation provides a Docker container that can be used to run own instance.
+All of FIWARE GEs' implementation provides a Docker container that can be used to run its own instance.